-As a 2 Star Best Companies organisation with Investors in People Gold, we are passionate about our people.
+We are recognised for outstanding employee engagement with Investors in People Gold, and are passionate about our people.
 They are at the heart of our success as they go to extraordinary lengths to offer support, champion issues, resolve problems and find solutions for consumers.
 They embody our values and we will strengthen our inclusive culture by investing in their capability, competency and connections.